Booth #2153 | RSAC 2026 – San Francisco | March 23–26 | Moscone CenterExplore Events

 Benefits of Moving to IAM and UAR Tools

-Upgrading to automated Identity Access Management (IAM) or User Access Review (UAR) platforms provides several benefits that amplify the effectiveness of your reviews:
+Upgrading to automated Identity and Access Management (IAM) platforms or user access review tools provides several benefits that significantly enhance the efficiency, scalability, and accuracy of access reviews.

 • Real-time Access Monitoring